Skip to main content

 • A client is detected sharing its IP address via NAT

-Sends an email if the switch detects a device that appears to be using Network Address Translation (NAT).
+Sends an email if the switch detects an Endpoint that appears to be using Network Address Translation (NAT).

 For more information on this behavior, please refer to our documentation regarding NAT Detection on MS Switches.